-In very rare cases, the Chinese Embassy will ask to see your PERF (BG-14) (see the medical section, above).
+In very rare cases, the Chinese Embassy will ask to

+see your PERF (BG-14) (see the medical section, above).
 It is therefore suggested that you consult with the Chinese Embassy at which you are applying for a 'Z'/Work visa to confirm if they want to see it or not.

-To be granted your Residential Permit, following your arrival in Tianjin you must provide originals of degrees with authentication by the Chinese Embassy/Consulate, teaching certificates (authentication upon requirement), marriage certificate/license and birth certificate for your child (if applicable) with authentication by the Chinese Embassy/Consulate, No Criminal Record Certificate with authentication by the Chinese Embassy/Consulate, No Criminal Record Certificate with authentication by the Chinese Embassy/Consulate (authentication must be less than 6-month-old when applying for the work permit notification), teaching/education related Employment Qualification by your former employer and completed Physical Exam Record.
+To be granted your Residential Permit, following your arrival in Tianjin you must provide originals of degrees with apostille by the relevant local government, teaching certificates (apostille upon requirement), marriage certificate/license and birth certificate for your child (if applicable) with apostille, No Criminal Record Certificate with apostille (apostille must be less than 6-month-old when applying for the work permit notification), teaching/education related Employment Qualification by your former employer and completed Physical Exam Record.
 Please bring these with you.

-If you want to extend an 'S2' visas and apply for a resident permit for the 'S2' visa holder at a late date, marriage certificate/license and birth certificate for ysour child (if applicable) also require authentication by the Chinese Embassy/Consulate in the country in which these documents were originally issued.
+If you want to extend an 'S2' visas and apply for a resident permit for the 'S2' visa holder at a late date, marriage certificate/license and birth certificate for ysour child (if applicable) also require local government apostille or Chinese Embassy authentication in the country in which these documents were originally issued.

-Note: please contact with the Chinese Embassy /consulate in the country in which the kinship certificate was originally issued for more details regarding authentication of the kinship certificate.
+Note: please contact with the Chinese Embassy /consulate in the country in which the kinship certificate was originally issued for more details regarding apostille or authentication of the kinship certificate.